Jswig/anderspoirel.net/content/posts/getting-column-names-dbapi-query-results.md

 convenient for data exploration.

 [^2]: `SQLAlchemy` is a great fit for many workloads, especially if you limit yourself to the [core](https://docs.sqlalchemy.org/en/20/core/) API!
-But it is also a large dependency with a bit of a
+But it's also a large dependency with a bit of a
 [learning curve](https://lucumr.pocoo.org/2011/7/19/sqlachemy-and-you/), which I would rather avoid introducing in applications that do not otherwise make use of its features.